IvanZ505/runb-notes/docs/sys-prog/networking.md

 TCP itself makes sure that bytes are received in order by *dividing* the outgoing byte stream into "*segments*" (Each segment is sent in a single packet).

+The TCP packets indicate which connection they are part of using:

+- `local host:port`
+- `remote host:port`

+Using `bind()` - you can associate a socket with a port number on the host, which will allow you to listen on a certain port for incoming packets.

 ----

 ## Sockets